Vivonet/Presto/README.md

 		…
 	}];

+(Important note: When using dependencies that reference `self`, because of the fact that the Presto metadata keeps a strong reference to the block, you should always use a weakSelf pattern to avoid creating a retain cycle.
+It is only omitted above for brevity.)

 This block will be called whenever self.profile is reloaded from its remote source (but only if there are actually changes), allowing your user interface to automatically keep itself up to date with remote changes.

 Note that MyProfile inherits from NSObject, not some Presto class.
 With Presto you can load objects of *any* class (even ones you don’t control), not just those that derive from a specific base class.